sisoe24/Nuke-Tools/README.md

 ### 1.5.1.
 Stubs are not working?

 If you're experiencing issues with the stubs in the latest versions of VSCode, you may find it helpful to adjust the `python.analysis.packageIndexDepths` setting.
-Try setting it to something like this:

 ```json
 "python.analysis.packageIndexDepths": [